 For me, the latter is most close to what I see.
-There is a phrase – “a pearl of great price”, which derives from one of Jesus’ parables in the Bible (Matthew 13:45-46 according to Wikipedia) which denotes something of great worth that is to be treasured.
+Although I am by no means religious, I am aware that there is a phrase “a pearl of great price”, which derives from one of Jesus’ parables in the Bible (Matthew 13:45-46 according to Wikipedia) which denotes something of great worth that is to be treasured.
 For me the picture shows the girl as being a pearl of great price, but also very fragile and vulnerable too.
 Something to be prized, cherished and adored.
 I also see elements of birth in it, as a pearl is grown inside an oyster like a baby in a womb, so the girl being in the foetal position is appropriate.
 Of course, there’s also the practical consideration of fitting the girl in the oyster and the foetal position is the most compact!

 But what do you think?
 What does the picture say to you?
 Do feel free to add what you see by commenting – I’d be really interested to hear.